the boundless sky

 Some stumps of felled hemlocks may be kept on life support for decades by adjacent relatives, with their interconnected roots serving as feeding tubes.
 Other species might send up new sprouts, but that’s not within the hemlock’s skill set.
 You can recognize living stumps by the scar tissue that continues to grow over the cut, adding new growth rings, trying somehow to recover.

-unfinished with its commitments living stump
+with its commitments

-the spring sun now only a taste
+the spring sun now

 Thanks to my hiking buddy L. for spotting this and another living stump nearby on a walk near Huntingdon, PA yesterday.
 In her honor I used a font called Slyfaen (it’s an inside joke).
 I couldn’t compress everything I wanted into a haiku, so it became a tanka.
 So this isn’t properly a haiga (or, with the prose, a haibun) but something similar.